arguseyes/argus-eyes/readme.md

 ### Config

-Argus-eyes will look in the current working directory for a file named **`argus-eyes.json`**.
+Argus eyes will look in the current working directory for a file named **`argus-eyes.json`**.
 This file contains your sizes, pages and components.
 You can specify a different location file using the **`--config`** argument, as described in [Options](#options).